Childhood disintegrative disorder

 Preparing for your appointment

-Developmental screenings are usually performed at regular well-child visits.
-But even if you specifically want your child's social and cognitive development evaluated, you're likely to start by seeing your child's regular doctor.
-If after preliminary testing your child's doctor suspects a developmental disorder, you'll probably be referred to a team of childhood development specialists for more detailed developmental testing.
+A pediatrician usually performs developmental screenings at regular well-child visits.
+If you think your child may have a developmental disorder, talk with the pediatrician.
+If your child's doctor suspects a developmental disorder, you'll probably be referred to a team of childhood development specialists for more detailed testing.

 What you can do